1

 older man with smiling boy on his shoulders

-Adults aged 60 years and older can get a vaccine to prevent severe RSV.
+Adults aged 60 years and older may be able to get a vaccine to prevent severe RSV.
 Two RSV vaccines are available for older adults: Arexvy™ (GSK) and Abrysvo™ (Pfizer).

-Adults aged 60 and older are at greater risk than younger adults for serious complications from RSV, in part because immune systems weaken with age.
+Adults aged 60 and older can be at greater risk than younger adults for serious complications from RSV, in part because immune systems weaken with age.
 In addition, certain underlying medical conditions may increase the risk of getting very sick from RSV, such as chronic obstructive pulmonary disease (COPD), asthma, and congestive heart failure.
-Older adults with underlying conditions may especially benefit from getting an RSV vaccine.

-If you are 60 years or older, talk with your health care provider to see if RSV vaccination is right for you, and ask your health insurance provider if they cover it.
+If you are 60 years or older, talk with your health care provider about RSV vaccination , and ask your health insurance provider if they cover it.
 If you do not have health insurance, or you have government insurance and cannot afford your copay, you may be eligible for an RSV vaccine at low or no cost from a public vaccine provider.

 Everyday RSV prevention